vaidehi24bce10616-spec/HeartDiseaseRiskPredictor/README.md

-# HeartDiseaseRiskPredictor
+# Heart Disease Risk Predictor

+## Project Overview
-This Java console app predicts heart disease risk based on inputs like age, gender, blood pressure, cholesterol, smoking, and diabetes.
-It uses a simple score-based system to classify risk as high or low, demonstrating core Java concepts like user input, conditional logic, and modular design for real-world health awareness.
+This Java console application predicts heart disease risk based on key inputs such as age, gender, blood pressure, cholesterol, smoking, and diabetes status.

+## Features
+- Simple risk prediction using conditional rules.
+- Console-based user input and output.

+## How to Run
+1. Compile the Java file:
+2. Run the program: